hoodiehq-archive/documentation/en/tutorials/chat-app.md

 </section>
 ```

-Before we get started with the JavaScript, we'll add some unqiue CSS to our **www/assets/main.css** file:
+Before we get started with the JavaScript, we'll add some unique CSS to our **www/assets/main.css** file:

 ```css
 .no-resize { resize: none; }